 8 Money-Smart Ways to Spend Your Tax Refund

-The average federal tax refund so far this year is $2,762 – about the same as the average for 2019.
-But what a difference a year makes.
-Instead of using the money for a summer vacation, many people who have lost their jobs because of the coronavirus pandemic will need to use their refunds to pay the mortgage or buy groceries.
+The average federal tax refund so far this year is $2,856 – up from the average for 2020.
+But instead of using the money for a summer vacation, many people who lost income because of the coronavirus pandemic will need to use their refunds to pay the mortgage or buy groceries.

 If you're fortunate enough to have the essentials covered, you may be tempted to treat yourself to takeout from your favorite restaurant or a nice bottle of wine.
 Fine.
 But once you've scratched that itch, consider these ways to put the rest of your tax refund to work for you.

 Shore Up (or Start) Your Emergency Fund

 Even if you're fully employed now, there's no guarantee that your hours won't be cut, your salary reduced, or your job eliminated down the road.
 That means it's more important than ever to have money set aside for emergencies.
 That way, you won't have to run up credit card debts or raid your retirement savings to pay the bills until you get back on your feet.

 Aim for six months of living expenses — more if you're the sole provider for your family.
 Interest rates are abysmally low right now, but you can eke out higher rates by putting your savings in an online bank account.
 Look for one with no minimum balance requirement or monthly fees.

 While interest rates have been falling, most credit cards still charge upwards of 15%.
 Pay off those unpaid balances and you'll get a return on your investment a successful hedge fund manager would envy.
 If you're able to pay off the entire balance, you'll also eliminate a monthly expense, which will give you some breathing room if you lose your job.